 For the past several years Community Media has been working to developing a fiber system for Adams County.
 In 2019 Community Media was awarded a grant from the Adams County Community Foundation that supports local collaborative projects that advance affordable housing, transportation and economic development.
 This and a small USDA rural business development grant helped to start the important work of updating our area’s aging communication infrastructure.
-Through the direction of a steering committee formed for the project, Community Media has been working with Celerity and Skyline Technology Solutions.
+Through the direction of a steering committee formed for the project, Community Media has been working with Celerity, Skyline Technology Solutions, and AECOM.
 These technology engineering firms have a successful history of designing, constructing, and maintaining large scale fiber networks.

 Our plan is to work with area Fire Departments to house some of the network infrastructure creating a new revenue source for these important community organizations.